vedantpople4/Basic_ML_projects/README.md

 ### The KNN_2:
 It contains a notebook file that uses the KNN_Project Dataset and uses the KNN Algorithm.
 The data is is trained and tested and error rates for a certain range of k values is calculated and compared with Target Class, on observation, the K=30 value gives the best possible accuracy.

+### The RF_1:
+It contains a notebook file that uses the Kyphosis Dataset which has the Age and number columns so that the number of vertebras damaged can be predicted from the given data.
+It uses 2 classifiers , DecisionTree and Random Forest to compute the predictions.
+Relevant Dataset has also been uploaded for refrence.

+### The RF_2:
+It contains a notebook file that uses the Loan Dataset to predict if a user pays the loan amount completely or not.
+It uses 2 classsifiers the Decision tree and Random Forest algorithm.
+The Dataset has been uploaded to work on.